-Based on Section 42 of the Internal Revenue Code, this housing program was enacted by match payment agreements
+Based on Section 42 of the Internal Revenue Code, this housing program was enacted by minimum application - See application minimum benefit

 Congress to provide the private market with an incentive to invest in affordable rental housing.
 Tenants of LIHTC housing receive a small reduction in rent from the market rent value.
 Because the tax credits were awarded to the builder/owner, tenants of LIHTC housing are not considered residents of government-assisted housing.